use-cardano/use-cardano/README.md

 1. Link the library run time dependencies: `pnpm link ./example/node_modules/react ./example/node_modules/lucid-cardano`
 1. Install library dependencies: `pnpm i`
 1. Run the library in watch mode, and launch the example app: `pnpm run dev`

+#### Reverse Proxy

+Some wallet providers (gerowallet) will not inject itself in the CIP-0030 web bridge if the page is not served over https.
+To get around this, the site is served over a reverse proxy using [localtunnel](https://www.npmjs.com/package/localtunnel) in development mode.
+The proxied site will launch automatically in your default browser, and you will be informed that it's being proxied and prompted to continue.

 ### Example app